Life in the College

 The College Day

-On arrival each morning, College pupils meet their Form Tutor in the Form Room for registration.
+On arrival each morning, College students meet their Form Tutor in the Form Room for registration.

-Form time is important and is used to make sure pupils are in attendance, punctual, up to speed with what is happening each day/ week and also that they are organised and hand in work on time.
-Each pupil is issued with a College Diary in which they are expected to record all their homework assignments and key events.
-This is checked on a weekly basis by the tutors and we ask parents to do the same so we can all help pupils stay on top of their school commitments.
+Form time is important and is used to make sure students are in attendance, punctual, up to speed with what is happening each day/ week and also that they are organised and hand in work on time.
+Each student is issued with a College Diary in which they are expected to record all their homework assignments and key events.
+This is checked on a regular basis by their Form Tutor and we ask parents to do the same, so we can all help students stay on top of their school commitments.